 - 1. The X phosphor designation in the WTDS is equivalent to P22 in EIA type designation system. - For mating socket considerations, see Note 1 under Notes for Dimensional Outline. - 3.
 For maximum tube life, the heater supply voltage should be regulated to minimize heater voltage changes due the variations in line voltage, beam current, and other parameters.
 The design center value of the heater voltage should be the Typical Design Value: however, in some applications it may be desirable to operate at a voltage slightly below this value.
 Cost considerations may suggest that the heater voltage be obtained from unregulated voltage varies with beam current, the circuit parameters should be selected so that the design center value of the heater voltage is equal to the Typical Design Value when the beam current is one-half of the Long Term Average Anode Current as shown in the tabulated data.
-The Absolute Maximum and Minimum Ratings should not be exceeded when including all variations. - A high source impedance in the focus circuit can result in a change in the focus voltage with a change in the grid No. 3 leakage current. - The design-center values are the values obtained when the tube is operated in an earth's magnetic field having a 440 mG vertical component and zero cross - axial horizontal component. - 6.
+The Absolute Maximum and Minimum Ratings should not be exceeded when including all variations. - The best tube performances are obtained under suggested operational condition. - 5.
+A high source impedance in the focus voltage with a change in the grid No. 3 leakage current. - 6.
+The design-center values are the values obtained when the tube is operated in an earth's magnetic field having a 380 mG vertical component and 240 mG horizontal component. - 7.
 Typical values measured at a distance of 5 times picture height.

-Fig. 4 - Cutoff Design Chart
+Fig. 4 Cutoff Design Chart

-Fig. 5 - Typical Drive Characteristics, Cathode - Drive Service
+Fig. 5 Typical Drive Characteristics, Cathode - Drive Service

-Fig. 6 - Pin Connections and Rear View of Base
+Fig. 6 Pin Connections and Rear View of Base